|

 IN BRIEF

-Lightning is a fascinating natural phenomenon that manifests itself in the form of remarkably intense electrical discharges.
-Scientifically, it results from the accumulation of electric charges in the atmosphere, particularly within thunderstorm clouds called cumulonimbus.
-These cloud formations, towering high into the sky, facilitate the creation of an exceptional electrical tension.
-When a certain threshold is reached, a discharge occurs, illuminating the sky and producing a thunderous noise.
-Understanding this phenomenon requires a multidisciplinary approach that encompasses physics, electricity, and even meteorology, offering captivating insights into the mysteries of our atmosphere.
+Lightning is a fascinating natural phenomenon that manifests as remarkable electrical discharges.
+Scientifically, it results from the accumulation of electric charges in the atmosphere, particularly within storm clouds called cumulonimbus.
+These cloud formations, with vertiginous dimensions at altitude, promote the creation of exceptional electric tension.
+When a certain threshold is reached, a discharge occurs, illuminating the sky and producing a thundering sound.
+Understanding this phenomenon requires a multidisciplinary approach encompassing physics, electricity, and even meteorology, offering captivating perspectives on the mysteries of our atmosphere.

 Lightning is one of the most spectacular and impressive manifestations of nature.
 This electrostatic phenomenon, which occurs during thunderstorms, represents a phenomenal discharge of energy.
 This article examines the scientific aspects of lightning, from its formation to its impacts on the environment and human safety.